-A minimum of 12 units (courses) of credit are required for the DML in Japanese including the three units of credit of the L2 that you are beginner in and the one credit reflection paper on that learning experience which serves as your qualifying exam.
-The minimum grade of B+ is required in all L2 units.
-A- is required to successfully complete the qualifying (reflection) paper requirement.
-An additional eight units (courses) will be required to complete the first phase of the program in the School of Japanese.
-Credit (up to three courses) may be transferred only for L1 (Japanese) work and must be requested in accordance with the transfer credit policy (minimum grade of B+).
-A student who wishes to transfer courses should contact the School of Japanese Assistant Director to request the Transfer of Credit form.
+A minimum of 12 units (courses) of credit are required for the DML in Hebrew including the three units of credit of the L2.
+After the completion of the L2, with a minimum of grade of B+ in all L2 units, students will be required to enroll in a unit that will prepare them for the completion of their qualifying paper.
+A- is required to successfully complete the qualifying paper requirement.
+An additional eight units (courses) will be required to complete the first phase of the program in the School of Hebrew.
+Credit (up to three courses) may be transferred only for L1 work and must be requested in accordance with the transfer credit policy (minimum grade of B+).
+A student who wishes to transfer courses should contact the School of Hebrew Assistant Director to request the Transfer of Credit form.